The periodicity conjecture for pairs of Dynkin diagrams: Mutations of products

 \subsection{The Zamolodchikov transformation}

 Let $Q$ be a finite quiver without oriented cycles.
 We order the vertices of $Q$ such that $i\leq j$ iff there is a path (of length $\geq 0$) leading from $i$ to $j$.
-A {\em source sequence of $Q$} is a non decreasing enumeration $i_1$, $i_2$, \ldots, $i_n$ of the vertices of $Q$.
+A {\em source sequence of $Q$} is an enumeration $i_1$, $i_2$, \ldots, $i_n$ of the vertices of $Q$ which is non-decreasing with respect to $\leq$, i.~e. if $1\leq s\leq t\leq n$, then we have $i_s\leq i_t$ for the order on the vertices that we have just defined.

 Let $kQ$ be the path algebra of $Q$ and $\mod kQ$ the category of finite-dimensional right $kQ$-modules.
 Let $\cd^b(kQ)$ its bounded derived category and denote by $\tau=\Sigma^{-1}S$ its Auslander-Reiten functor.
 As explained in \cite{Happel87}, for each vertex $i$ of $Q$, we have a canonical Auslander-Reiten triangle